-Mozambique's nation- vate sector (namely the company tiatives since 2011 and within reality on a large scale in Mozamal recycling association, 3R which stands for Reduce, Re- the context of the Beira project, bigue...".
-He remains convinced is based on the introduction of use and Recycle), municipalities AMOR now collects approxi- however: "The development of Eco-points, voluntary drop-off and the central government.
-And their sorted, recoverable waste. rate.
-The project also includes a objective is to ensure the economic mental domains." sold on to Mozambique's recy- the integration of vulnerable pop- Eco-points by increasing the guancling outlet.
-And it's a system ulations who are trained in how to tities of recyclable waste deposited

-points are

-the city of Beira

-mately 6800 kilos of waste every recycling shows its relevance month via 10 school Eco-points and its power as one of the most and 5 community Eco-points important tools of the "Circular managed by partner commu- Economy", with benefits in the nity associations.
-The long-term independence of the community and then sold on, and by entrusting them with the collection of waste deposited at the school Eco-points.
-Doing this would secure an income for the forty or so private individuals involved in the project.
-For its part, the company 3R is starting to build a recycling centre to create additional outlets for recy- In parallel, at national level, the association is voicing its case for the introduction of responsibility mechanisms to be extended to the waste producer.
-A lengthy task points out Stéphane Temperman who explains: "there is still a good clable waste.
+Eco-points, voluntary drop-off and the central government.
+And and purchase points for recycla- which, after being created in Mable materials (paper, cardboard, puto, is being extended to the rest plastic, metal, oil and electronic of the country, namely to Beira, a waste) to which anyone can take city with a high waste production Waste is then conditioned to be sizeable social dimension, with that works, thanks to actions to manage the Eco-points. raise awareness and implicate he approach of AMOR, communities, schools, the pri- Backed by the Fonds SUEZ ini- deal to be done to make recycling a Mozambigue's nation- vate sector (namely the company tiatives since 2011 and within reality on a large scale in Mozamal recycling association, 3R which stands for Reduce, Re- the context of the Beira project, bigue...".
+He remains convinced is based on the introduction of use and Recycle), municipalities AMOR now collects approxi- however: "The development of mately 6 800 kilos of waste every recycling shows its relevance month via 10 school Eco-points and its power as one of the most and 5 community Eco-points important tools of the "Circular managed by partner commu- Economy", with benefits in the nity associations.
+The long-term social, economic and environtheir sorted, recoverable waste. rate.
+The project also includes a objective is to ensure the economic mental domains." independence of the community sold on to Mozambigue's recy- the integration of vulnerable pop- Eco-points by increasing the guancling outlet.
+And it's a system ulations who are trained in how to tities of recyclable waste deposited The long-term and then sold on, and by entrusting objective them with the collection of waste deposited at the school Eco-points. is to ensure Doing this would secure an income the economic for the forty or so private individindependence uals involved in the project.
+For of the community its part, the company 3R is starting to build a recycling centre to Eco-points. create additional outlets for recyby increasing clable waste. the quantities In parallel, at national level, the of recyclable association is voicing its case for waste deposited the introduction of responsibility mechanisms to be extended to and then sold on. the waste producer.
+A lengthy task points out Stéphane Temperman who explains: "there is still a good Pa jete fatra la !

-social, economic and environ-

-DUI SE COMPRA RESIDUOS SÓLIDOS

-The long-term objective is to ensure the economic independence of the community Eco-points. by increasing the quantities of recyclable waste deposited and then sold on.

-Pa jete fatra la !
 Don't dump your rubbish there!

-2015-2017 (2 YEARS) CEFREPADE he Francophone Centre for Partnership Research in Sanitation, Waste and the Environment (CEFREPADE). created in 2007 within a laboratory belonging to the INSA in Lyon, is pursuing a single objective: to contribute towards improving living conditions in developing countries, via actions which combine scientific rigour ing and tourism will be boosted, and and long-term feasibility in the more widely, that education, food field. which marks Haiti, in Gros Morne the CEFREPADE is drawing sup- 4 aspects: support with putting in port from the proactive approach place domestic waste management of local civil society organisations systems; support with building and from the commitment of local partners (the AOG, Association of schools; support with reforesta-Populations from Grand Plaine, tion; and the linchpin in ensuring Quisqueya University, and Gros the success of the project, training Morne Town Hall) in order to and awareness-raising actions with involve populations in an experi- respect to new agricultural and mental programme which has the objective of restoring and preserving natural environments (water, soil, air, biodiversity).
+ITIAH 2015-2017 (2 YEARS) CEFREPADE he Francophone Centre for Partnership Research in Sanitation, Waste and the Environment (CEFREPADE). created in 2007 within a laboratory belonging to the INSA in Lyon, is pursuing a single objective: to contribute towards improving living conditions in developing countries, via actions which combine scientific rigour ing and tourism will be boosted, and and long-term feasibility in the more widely, that education, food field. which marks Haiti, in Gros Morne the CEFREPADE is drawing sup- 4 aspects: support with putting in port from the proactive approach place domestic waste management of local civil society organisations systems; support with building and from the commitment of local partners (the AOG, Association of schools; support with reforesta-Populations from Grand Plaine, tion; and the linchpin in ensuring Quisqueya University, and Gros the success of the project, training Morne Town Hall) in order to and awareness-raising actions with involve populations in an experi- respect to new agricultural and mental programme which has the objective of restoring and preserving natural environments (water, soil, air, biodiversity).
 The goal is that, thanks to a snowball effect, agriculture, livestock farmsafety, health and the energy needs